jcamilo05/Bootstrap/Readme.md

 ## Checks and radios

-To create a radio is similar to create whatever form, its mean it must be typed input and label, but in **type** must be write "radio" and in **class** must be write form-check-input, the same aplies to checkbox but un **type** must be write checkbox. the following to examples show us how to create a checkbox and a radio.
+To create a radio is similar to create whatever form, its mean it must be typed input and label, but in **type** must be write "radio" and in **class** must be write form-check-input, the same applies to checkbox but in **type** must be write checkbox.
+The following example show us how to create a checkbox and a radio.

 ```html
 <div class="form-check">